top of page

 We encourage believers to come and learn, to wrestle with and strengthen their faith.

-The Bible also assumes people will be sceptical of the truths of Jesus.
+The Bible also assumes people will be skeptical of the truths of Jesus.

 This Bible is not averse to being questioned or explored.
 Its message is not mythology, but rather historical and literary.
 The same tools used for responsibly examining any document are also to be used on the Bible: seeking understanding rather than jumping to prejudice, seeking to read in context, and honouring authorial intent.